rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-NOTE: Defined in +active_support/core_ext/string/inflections.rb+.
+NOTE: Defined in `active_support/core_ext/string/inflections.rb`.

-#### +demodulize+
+#### `demodulize`

-Given a string with a qualified constant name, +demodulize+ returns the very constant name, that is, the rightmost part of it:
+Given a string with a qualified constant name, `demodulize` returns the very constant name, that is, the rightmost part of it:

 ```ruby
 "Product".demodulize                        # => "Product"